 The Four Corners region features a variety of fishing holes just waiting to be explored.
 The San Juan River is at the top of most "Must Fish" lists but don’t forget to explore our lakes!
-The following are some of our most popular areas with anglers exploring the Four Corners.
+The following are the most popular rivers and lakes with regional anglers.

 The San Juan River is known for world-class trout fishing.
 The 4 miles of Special Trout Waters at the base of Navajo Dam brings anglers from across the globe for year round fishing.
 The water released from Navajo Lake is clear, cold and rich in nutrients and sustains one of the most prolific trout populations in North America in terms of size and quantity.
 The Special Trout Waters of the San Juan River is often referred to as ‘Quality Waters’.
 Teeming with rainbow and brown trout that average 17 inches in length, this section is catch and release only and requires the use of flies and artificial lures with a single barbless hook.
 Outside of ‘Quality Waters’ the fishing is great and over 3 miles of the San Juan River await fisherman where regular state fishing guidelines apply.